 The Master of Public Administration prepares students to work in government, nonprofit organizations, and private entities that deal with governmental agencies and public entities and public policy issues.
-It is a 36-hour program that includes 27 hours of core courses and 9 hours of electives.
+It is a 36-hour program that includes 27 hours of core courses and nine hours of electives.
 Classes on both public policy and public management are offered.
 Students also have the option to gain a Master of Public Administration degree completely online.
 Learn more by visiting the Online MPA page.

 Core courses include studies in economics, budgeting, finance, organizational behavior, data analytics, and human resource management.
 Additionally, students link coursework to real-world experience through an internship.
 Students already working in public service will complete a practicum through their employer.
 Pre-service students will find and complete an internship.

 The MPA Program evaluates applicants based on the following items:

 - Undergraduate academic performance

 - GRE scores* (waived for fall 2022 applicants)

 - Work experience

 - Activities indicating an interest in public management/public policy